rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Backoff limits per index for indexed Jobs

 ​This release graduates a feature that allows setting backoff limits on a per-index basis for Indexed Jobs.
 Traditionally, the `backoffLimit` parameter in Kubernetes Jobs specifies the number of retries before considering the entire Job as failed.
 This enhancement allows each index within an Indexed Job to have its own backoff limit, providing more granular control over retry behavior for individual tasks.
-This ensures that the failure of specific indices does not prematurely terminate the entire Job, allowing other indices to continue processing independently.
+This ensures that the failure of specific indices does not prematurely terminate the entire Job, allowing the other indices to continue processing independently.

 This work was done as part of [KEP-3850: Backoff Limit Per Index For Indexed Jobs](https://kep.k8s.io/3850) led by SIG Apps.

 ### Job success policy

 Using `.spec.successPolicy`, users can specify which pod indexes must succeed (`succeededIndexes`), how many pods must succeed (`succeededCount`), or a combination of both.
-This feature benefits various workloads, including simulations where partial completion is sufficient and leader-worker patterns where only the leader's success determines the overall Job outcome.
+This feature benefits various workloads, including simulations where partial completion is sufficient, and leader-worker patterns where only the leader's success determines the Job's overall outcome.

 This work was done as part of [KEP-3998: Job success/completion policy](https://kep.k8s.io/3998) led by SIG Apps.